pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 This article explains you how to create an XDR Target from scratch for Webex.

-XDR already has a Webex target and workflow activities for interacting with Webex.
+XDR already has a target and workflow activities for interacting with Webex.

-But just for understanding the principle of XDR Target and how we create them, then wa are going to create an XDR Target for Webex from scratch.
+But just for understanding the principle of XDR Targets and how we create them, it is interesting to create a duplicate one from scratch.

 For XDR, Webex appears just as an HTTPS target.
 And generally speaking it is the case for 90 %  of the security solutions XDR will have to interact with.
 That means that everything you are going to learn here can be used for creating XDR targets for anyother security solutions.